 When visiting Faneuil Hall, make sure you look up before entering.
 Right on the top of the hall is a rather unusual grasshopper weather vane which was commissioned by the man the hall is named after, Peter Faneuil.
 According to tradition, the weather vane was used to spot spies in the early 1800s when it was common to be asked “What’s on the top of Faneuil Hall?”
 If you answered incorrectly, then you were clearly a spy!
-The hall is open daily from 9am to 5pm.
-Admission is free.
-National Park Service rangers present historical talks every thirty minutes from 9.30am until 4.30pm except when the Hall is in use for special events.
+When you enter the hall, the first thing you see are the market stalls a plenty selling produce and crafts.
+You can see the rest of the building with the National Park Service rangers historical talks which take place every thirty minutes from 9.30am until 4.30pm except when the Hall is in use for special events.

 LOCATION & CONTACT